How important is your salons or barbers location?

 Exactly how important is it now to be located on the high street?
 Can salons and barbers located away from the high street be successful?

 How many customers check out your shop front before deciding to come and see you?
-Clients will want to check you out before deciding, but rather than walk or drive down to see your salon, they will look online.
-What will they see if they google you?
+Clients will want to check you out before deciding, but rather than walk or drive down to see your salon, they now look online.
+What do they see if they google you?
 What about your web page?
 Are you posting regularly on Facebook or Instagram?

 How Google is your salon?

-There are so many ways to keep your salon relevant and appealing to customers that if your salon isn’t on the high street you can still attract new clients looking for a salon to visit.
+There are so many ways to keep your salon relevant and appealing to customers that if your salon isn’t on the high street.
+You can still attract new clients looking for a salon to visit.
 Your shop front is now more about how you appear online.
 Do you remember the Yellow Pages?
 They now no longer offer a printed directory.
 Google is now the go-to-place when searching for a hairdressers.
-Have you made sure your google-listing up to date, do you even have one?
+Have you made sure your google my business page is up to date.
+Do you even have one?

 Social Media Presence